Tag: faith

 Prayer

 God, we know that we are called to endure.
-We see throughout the Scriptures you provided examples of enduring faith from flawed beings just like us.
-We know through the witness of Jesus, that you understand our struggles, including our struggle to endure. , please help us be the enduring soil that produces faith in ourselves and others.
+We see throughout the Scriptures you provided examples of enduring faith from flawed human beings just like us.
+We know through the of Jesus, that you understand our struggles, including our struggle to endure.
+Holy , please help us be the enduring soil that produces faith in ourselves and others.
 Amen.